 Upon request we will also:

 - Provide you with personal data we hold about you, so you can use it for your own purposes;

 - Delete any personal data we hold about you;

 - Rectify any inaccurate or incomplete personal data we hold about you;

 - Restrict our processing of your data, in line with current guidance.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the address below.
 We will promptly correct any information found to be incorrect.

-We keep our privacy notice under regular review.
-This privacy notice was last updated in October 2018.
+We keep our research privacy notice under regular review.
+We last updated this research privacy notice in August 2019.

 How to contact us